mattrondel/HomeProjects/Firewall.md

 **Types of Firewalls**

-Packet Filtering Firewalls: Examine individual packets and make decisions based on IP addresses, ports, and protocols.
+**Packet Filtering Firewalls**: Examine individual packets and make decisions based on IP addresses, ports, and protocols.
 Fast but limited in scope.

-Stateful Inspection Firewalls: Track the state of active connections and make decisions based on connection context, not just individual packets.
+**Stateful Inspection Firewalls**: Track the state of active connections and make decisions based on connection context, not just individual packets.
 More secure than packet filtering.

-Application Layer Firewalls (Proxy Firewalls): Operate at the application layer, inspecting the actual content of communications.
+**Application Layer Firewalls (Proxy Firewalls)**: Operate at the application layer, inspecting the actual content of communications.
 Can understand specific protocols like HTTP, FTP, or SMTP.

-Next-Generation Firewalls (NGFW): Combine traditional firewall capabilities with additional features like intrusion prevention, application awareness, and deep packet inspection.
+**Next-Generation Firewalls (NGFW)**: Combine traditional firewall capabilities with additional features like intrusion prevention, application awareness, and deep packet inspection.

 **Deployment Models**